qcooperative/website/content/blog/ciwms130.md

 packaging or upstream studies.
-In light of this event, called QGIS Grant Program, some ideas proposed by the [QCooperative](https://www.qcooperative.net/) team have been accepted by the voting members.
-One of them was: *QGIS Server, OGC tests and Continuous Integration*.
+In light of this event, called QGIS Grant Program, some ideas proposed by the [QCooperative](https://www.qcooperative.net/) team have been accepted by the voting members:

+- QGIS Server, OGC tests and Continuous Integration
+- QGIS Quality Assurance methodology and infrastructure
+- QGIS Server and performance monitoring

+In this first article out of three, we are going to focus on the former topic.
-QGIS Server is certified for WMS 1.3.0 for several years now and nightly tests on the *master* branch allows to ensure that the server is still compliant.
+Indeed, QGIS Server is certified for WMS 1.3.0 for several years now and nightly tests on the *master* branch allows to ensure that the server is still compliant.
 While being a solid first step, checking the compliance on *master* and not on new developments may lead to regressions which need to be fixed afterwards.

 Since *"prevention is better than cure"*, we proposed to reinforce the current continuous integration mechanism to run these OGC tests before merging a new